vambeai/vambe-for-woocommerce/server/README.md

    - Create a temporary deployment package with the proper monorepo structure
    - Include both the server and the vambe_for_wc plugin directory
-   - Install dependencies using pnpm
+   - Include the Dockerfile for containerized deployment
    - Deploy to Railway
    - Clean up temporary files

-### Option 2: Manual Deployment
+### Option 2: Manual Deployment with Docker

 1. Create a temporary directory for deployment
 2. Set up the monorepo structure: